SUGGESTED READING FIRST: EVERYONE IS YOUR MIRROR

 Your new belief or self-concept can look something like this: 'Any person I love adores and loves me too.
 It's so wonderful to always be so blessed in my relationships'.
 Can you feel how more powerful this assumption is than assuming a specific person loves you?
 This is because your self-concept has everything to do with you, whereas the specific person has everything to do with him/her outside of you.
 The question is how can you but not manifest that someone you desire if this were your belief.

-When you believe your new self-concept nothing can unravel going forward, whereas if you try change one specific person, the results are usually temporary because your underlying negative belief will win at the first opportunity.
+When you believe your new self-concept nothing can unravel going forward, whereas if you try to change one specific person, the results are usually temporary because your underlying negative belief will win at the first opportunity.
 And even if your belief doesn't have the time to rear its head in this relationship, it will in the next if for whatever reason you change partner.
 Why?
 Because you only convinced yourself of one specific person loving you, not anyone you love.

 There is usually no area of manifesting one's reality that breeds more attachment and anxiety than focussing on someone specific in an attempt to create some kind of change in your relationship with them.
-By turning inwards to your self-concept instead of trying to change them through your imagination, you guard yourself from becoming attached to the outcome with that specific person.
+By turning inwards to your self-concept instead of trying to change them through your imagination, you guard yourself against becoming attached to the outcome with that specific person.

-In fact the only reason you may feel so attached, anxious, impatient and unconvinced when trying to visualize a specific person is because your underlying negative self-concept is wholly contradicting what you are imagining.
+In fact, the only reason you may feel so attached, anxious, impatient and unconvinced when trying to visualize a specific person is that your underlying negative self-concept is wholly contradicting what you are imagining.
 And since you are imagining only for a few minutes a day whereas your self-concept has been with you nearly all your life and has become part of your identity without you even realising it, then it is little wonder why the self-concept 'wins' sooner or later.